shankyty/booknotes/system-design/system-design-interview/chapter05/README.md

  * Maintain a counter for each time window.
 Increment for given time window on each request.
  * Derive sliding window counter = `prev_window * prev_window_overlap + curr_window * curr_window_overlap` (see screenshot above)
  * If counter exceeds threshold, request is rejected, otherwise it is accepted.
+> [!IMPORTANT]

-Pros:
+> Pros:
- * Smooths out spikes in traffic as rate is based on average rate of previous window
+>  * Smooths out spikes in traffic as rate is based on average rate of previous window
- * Memory efficient
+>  * Memory efficient
+>

-Cons:
+> Cons:
- * Not very accurate rate limiting, as it's based on overlaps.
+>  * Not very accurate rate limiting, as it's based on overlaps.
 But experiments show that only ~0.003% of requests are inaccurately accepted.

 ## High-level architecture
 We'll use an in-memory cache as it's more efficient than a database for storing the rate limiting buckets - eg Redis.